sudeeshjohn/github-clone/README.md

 # github-clone
 To clone GitHub issues with labels , milestones etc from a source repository to empty target .
-This script except the target repository with out any milestones, labels and issues
+This script expects the target repository with out any milestones, labels and issues

 Run: